leta199/Trading-Analytics/README.md

 # SQL-Trading-Analytics
-Trading information is very important in the realm of stock, finance and trading.
-Using a database of synthetic data, this repository aims to answer important business questions about the user we have in our limited database of financial transactions using SQL queries.
+In the world of stock holdings, tracking information about these holders is off paramount importance.
+We can keep track of all of the trasnactions, current holdings, ratings etc in connected databases and we can xtract useful information from them using SQL queries.
+We will aim to answer the following business questions using  SQL queries to gain insight into our customers.